Apodini/Apodini/Documentation/Relationship/Relationship.md

 The path structure of the Webservice can be used to infer relationship information.

-Given the following snippet of an example webservice:
+Given the following rather extensive example of a webservice:
 ```swift
 @PathParameter var userId: User.ID
 @PathParameter var postId: Post.ID